 Rethink the Photos and Memories

 This might be the hardest part, but also the most significant.
 If you are able to manage a special needs photo session near the holiday, then it is worth it.
 Either way, you will still want to capture the moments you can during the actual celebrations.
+Because part of the holidays for your special needs family is actually remembering them.

 Holiday Food Traditions via Refresh